ZephrFish/GoogD0rker/README.md

 # GoogD0rker

 ## About
 GoogD0rker is a tool for firing off google dorks against a target domain, it is purely for OSINT against a specific target domain.

-### GoogD0rker - Setup
-Install the pre-reqs which are the google library for python, also install python if you haven't already.
-`pip install -r rerquirements`

-### GoogD0rker - Info
 This will output all the google results for each of the tasks so you can hopefully find a vunerability.
 A 503 error means you need a new IP as google knows you're up to something!
 This will output the results to files and then you can browse and see what you have found.

+### Setup
+Install the pre-reqs which are the google library for python, also install python if you haven't already.
+`pip install -r rerquirements`

-### GoogD0rker - Usage
+### Usage

 *This will work on any unix machine*